jmcfarlane/chula/docs/library/www/adapters/env.rst

         :class:`str` holding raw payload (typically json or xml) if received.

+    .. attribute:: form_rest

+        :class:`dict` holding any key/value pairs defined in a regex mapper.

     .. attribute:: headers

         :class:`list` of :class:`dict` objects to be sent as HTTP